 As well as caring for our residents we care about their families too.
 Our door is always open for a chat, and our families’ forum gives relatives a way to support each other.

-Visitors will be able to bring in their own devices and use our Wi-Fi to show loved ones videos and photos, and to play games.
-And we’ve no doubt that the Wi-Fi will prove very popular with the children of visiting families!
+We have free Wi-Fi throughout the home and an iPad for residents to use.
+Visitors can also bring in their own devices and use our Wi-Fi to show loved ones videos and photos, and to play games.
+The Wi-Fi is also proving very popular with the children of visiting families!

-We have 37 spacious bedrooms, all with ensuite bathrooms or washbasins in the room.
-The rooms without en-suites have accessible bathrooms or wetrooms nearby.
+We have 50 spacious bedrooms, all with en-suite bathrooms or washbasins in the room.
+The rooms without en-suites have accessible bathrooms or wet-rooms nearby.

 We have a secure garden where residents can join in outdoor activities or simply enjoy being outside.
 Our lovely courtyard is an especially popular place to sit and chat.

-All our staff go on an intensive three-day Agincare induction before starting at Tilford.
+All our staff go on an intensive three-day Agincare training course before starting at Tilford.

 As well as regular reviews and supervisions we carry out mandatory annual and two-year refresher training, plus specialist training including subjects such as dementia, Alzheimer’s, stroke care and Parkinson’s.